earthly/website/blog/_posts/2023-06-22-build-java-projects-with-bazel.md

 bazel query "deps(//:Salutations)" --output graph
 ~~~

 That should return a long wall of text.
 Copy the output and paste it into  [Graphviz](http://www.webgraphviz.com/).
 You'll notice that the graph is extremely noisy.
-That’s because the data features all dependencies, including tooling and transitive and implicit dependencies that Bazel downloads and adds to your project.
+That's because the data features all dependencies, including tooling and transitive and implicit dependencies that Bazel downloads and adds to your project.

 You can simplify the graph by querying only the dependencies that are relevant to you and the core of your project:

 ~~~{.bash caption=">_"}
 bazel query  --notool_deps --noimplicit_deps "deps(//:Salutations)" --output graph
 ~~~

 The above query ignores tooling and implicit dependencies, so the output should now be far more manageable:

 ~~~{.bash caption=">_"}
 digraph mygraph {